 - It's difficult to change habits, but don’t feel discouraged.
 Try not to run before you walk.

 What is dopamine and what does it do?

 Dopamine is a neurotransmitter produced in the brain and a hormone produced in the adrenal glands, alongside adrenaline (epinephrine) and noradrenaline (norepinephrine).
 These three compounds belong to a group of "catecholamines", and are involved in the body's stress responses.

 …it acts as a messenger between neurons and plays an essential role in mediating executive functions.3

 - Inhibition (impulse control)

 - Lactation (nursing)

-There are several distinct dopamine pathways in the central nervous system that are responsible for different physiological and neurological processes - and disruptions in the dopamine-reward pathway have been associated with ADHD.
-Within this pathway, dopamine is released during pleasurable experiences, and later drives the motivation to repeat the actions that led to that pleasure.
+Several dopamine pathways in the central nervous system are responsible for physiological and neurological processes - and disruptions in the dopamine-reward pathway are associated with ADHD.4 Within this pathway, dopamine is released during pleasurable experiences, and later drives the motivation to repeat the actions that led to that pleasure.